 Proposed Term Prior to a Transfer Event, Owner shall submit to the City a Qualified Capital Needs Assessment.
-The entity which shall own the project subsequent to the Transfer Event (the "Post Transfer Owner") shall covenant to the City that the Post Transfer Owner (and any assignee thereof) shall: 1.
-Set aside at the closing of the Transfer Event adequate funds to perform the Short Term Work; 2.
-Perform the Short Term Work within three years from the date of the Transfer Event; 3.
-Make deposits to reserves as are necessary to fund the Long Term Work, taking into account any balance in replacement reserve accounts upon the conclusion of the Transfer Event beyond those required by Section 1 of this clause; and 4.
-Complete the long term work when required, or prior thereto, pursuant to the Qualified Capital Needs Assessment.
-For purposes of this section, the following terms shall have the following meanings: "Qualified Capital Needs Assessment" shall mean a capital needs assessment for the property dated within one hundred eighty (180) days of the proposed Transfer Event which is prepared by an independent third-party architect, engineer, or other qualified firm approved by the City and clearly sets forth (1) the capital needs of the project for the next three (3) years (the "Short-Term Work") and the projected costs thereof, and (2) the capital needs of the project for the subsequent twelve (12) years (the "Long Term Work") and the projected contributions to reserves that will be needed to accomplish that work.
-"Transfer Event" shall mean (1) a transfer of the ownership of the project, (2) the sale or assignment of a partnership interest in Owner and/or (3) the refinancing of secured debt on the project.
-The following shall not be deemed a Transfer Event: (1) the transfer of the project or a partnership interest in Owner in which reserves remain with the project and the debt encumbering the project is not increased, refinanced or otherwise modified, (2) the refinancing of project debt which does not increase the outstanding principal balance of the debt other than in the amount of the closing costs and fees paid to the project lender and third parties as transaction costs, provided that reserves remain with the project, (3) the replacement of a general partner by a limited partner upon the occurrence of a default by a general partner in accordance with partnership agreement of the project owner, or (4) a transfer pursuant to a foreclosure or deed in lieu of foreclosure to a non-related party.
+The entity which shall own the project subsequent to the Transfer Event (the "Post Transfer Owner") shall covenant to the City that the Post Transfer Owner (and any assignee thereof) shall: Set aside at the closing of the Transfer Event adequate funds to perform the Short Term Work; Perform the Short Term Work within three years from the date of the Transfer Event; Make deposits to reserves as are necessary to fund the Long Term Work, taking into account any balance in replacement reserve accounts upon the conclusion of the Transfer Event beyond those required by Section 1 of this clause; and Complete the long term work when required, or prior thereto, pursuant to the Qualified Capital Needs Assessment.
+For purposes of this section, the following terms shall have the following meanings: 1.
+"Qualified Capital Needs Assessment" shall mean a capital needs assessment for the property dated within one hundred eighty (180) days of the proposed Transfer Event which is prepared by an independent third-party architect, engineer, or other qualified firm approved by the City and clearly sets forth (1) the capital needs of the project for the next three (3) years (the "Short-Term Work") and the projected costs thereof, and (2) the capital needs of the project for the subsequent twelve (12) years (the "Long Term Work") and the projected contributions to reserves that will be needed to accomplish that work.
+2. "Transfer Event" shall mean (1) a transfer of the ownership of the project, (2) the sale or assignment of a partnership interest in Owner and/or (3) the refinancing of secured debt on the project.
+The following shall not be deemed a Transfer Event: (1) the transfer of the project is not increased, refinanced or otherwise modified, (2) the refinancing of project debt which does not increase the outstanding principal balance of the debt other than in the amount of the closing costs and fees paid to the project lender and third parties as transaction costs, provided that reserves remain with the project lender and third partner by a limited partner upon the occurrence of a default by a general partner in accordance with partnership agreement of the project owner, or (4) a transfer pursuant to a foreclosure or deed in lieu of foreclosure to a non-related party.
 Operating Budget Oversight Prior to the beginning of its fiscal year, Owner shall submit a proposed operating budget to the City for review and approval.
 The proposed budget must i) identify any identity of interest or related party costs if the management company is an affiliate of the Owner, ii) compare the proposed budget to the prior year's (or trailing 12 month) actual operating costs, and iii) provide explanations of substantive changes in the budget.